lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 The cost of development and operation is coming down.
 More and more IT people and team are enabled to work with AI technology.

-The consequence of this is, that we will see more and more AI applicatonos for more and more purposes.
+The consequence of this is, that we will see more and more AI applications for more and more purposes.

 # Transparency International

-TI has a growing focus on data protection and technology, and the dangers that corruption behavior jumps from the human to the machine world.
+TI has a growing focus on data protection and technology, and the dangers that corruption behaviour jumps from the human to the machine world.

-TI's posiotion is
+TI's position is

 - Algorithmic **transparency** - factors that influence a decision must be defined and visible to the peope affected.
 - Algorithmic **accountability** - those who employ the algorithm must be accountable for the outcome.
 - Algorithmic **auditability** - Access to ML systems and data must be available to independent auditors.
 - This must be **enforced** by regulation and judicial systems.

-- Free media, independent legal systems, regulation with audits and general awareness are needed also for managing the risks of digitalization.
+Free media, independent legal systems, regulation with audits and general awareness are needed also for managing the risks of digitalization.